nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/tangible_device/00_relative_clock/index.md

 The code was written for the Nano 33 IoT, using the Arduino IDE.

 The source code can be found on Github:
 [Relative Clock - Github](https://github.com/nkernis/RELATIVE_CLOCK)

 #### References

 I used the RTC Library for keeping time.
 I used the Arduino documentation:
 [RTC Library](https://www.arduino.cc/en/Reference/RTC)

 For double-clicks I used the OneButton Library.
 I used the following example code:
 [SimpleOneButton.ino](https://github.com/mathertel/OneButton/blob/master/examples/SimpleOneButton/SimpleOneButton.ino)

 I used an OLED 128x64 I2C display.
 I used the following tutorial to learn how to use the module:
 [OLED I2C Display Arduino Tutorial](https://startingelectronics.org/tutorials/arduino/modules/OLED-128x64-I2C-display/)

 The module above uses the Adafruit GFX Graphics Library.
 I used the following article to learn about the APIs:
 [Adafruit GFX Graphics Library](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives)

 I used the LSM6DS3 Library for the Nano 33 IoT's built-in gyroscope.
 I used the following example code:
 [SimpleAccelerometer.ino](https://github.com/arduino-libraries/Arduino_LSM6DS3/blob/master/examples/SimpleAccelerometer/SimpleAccelerometer.ino)

 ## Build

-To start, I prototype the box version of the clock.
+To start, I prototyped the box version of the clock.
 I used a 3in x 3in cardboard box that some of my components came in.

 {{< figure src="img/020.JPG" alt="Cardboard Box" caption="[ Cardboard Box ]" >}}